49 Different Types of Saws Every Woodworker Should Know

 Wire Saw

 Wire saws are amongst the favorites of light backpackers and survivalists because it’s handheld and is comparable to band saws.
-The only drawback is that it takes longer to cut since it’s smaller, and your hands can take a beating since the handles are not that comfortable.
+However, a limitation I’ve noticed with these saws is that they tend to take longer to cut due to their size.
+Plus, your hands can get a bit roughed up, especially with those less ergonomic handles.

 18. Razor Saw